First Home Buyer Tips

 If you would like to know more about exclusive offers available to FHBer’s, talk to your mortgage broker Gerry and he will be able to assist with answering any questions.

 How long do I have to save for?

 Buying a house is exciting and can be full of emotions.
 You might find that saving up all your money and doing long days at work and possibly working two part time jobs is not terribly exciting with no short term reward, but the more money you are able to save up and put into the deal means less you’ll have to borrow in the long run.
 If you are smart with your money and combined with a good savings plan and some discipline, you’ll soon have the deposit set aside for your home.
 Any lender will want to see a minimum of 3-6 months of savings history that is backed up by statements and transaction history.

 Ultimately you need to work out your goal, set it in stone and work backwards.
 After talking to a mortgage broker you will know how much exactly you will need to save to achieve your desired purchase.
 Once you have this worked out, it is time to calculate in how many years/weeks you wish to achieve this goal.
-This is worked out by the total amount needed divide that by how many weeks and you will then know what is manageable.
+This is worked out by dividing the total amount by the number of chosen weeks, you will then know what is manageable.
 It won’t hurt if you are able to put away more each week, there will come a time where the goal is so close you will be able to taste it!

-If you would like to read about ways to build your deposit read more in our article or if you would like to find out more don’t hesitate to talk to your mortgage broker Gerry and he will be able to assist with answering any questions and provide advice.
+If you would like to more on ways to build your deposit, don’t hesitate to talk to your mortgage broker Gerry and he will be able to assist with answering any questions and provide advice.

 How do I apply for the loan?

 It is important when going through the loan application process you talk to an accredited mortgage broker, not only will they do all the research to find the most suitable loan product but they will basically act as your middle man between yourself and the lender.
 Your mortgage broker will be able to guide you through the steps and process of what documentation you need to provide and with your help be able to complete the process from start to finish.